Ensemble Downscaled Climate Dataset for Alaska and Hawaii Under Historical and Future Conditions

 Abstract:

 This community dataset will permit investigations into the sources of climate uncertainty and climate change uncertainty at the local scale.
 They may also be used for climate risk assessment across a range of societal sectors.
 A primary reason for their development by the authors is to drive hydrologic models and explore questions of hydrologic change in these underexplored regions.
-These data will be described in a paper to be submitted to the journal Scientific Data.
+These data are described in a paper under review in the journal Scientific Data.

 Temporal Range: